 Station management need to identify risks associated with work at the station and develop appropriate procedures, rules and guidelines to minimise these.
 Station management need to provide relevant information to applicants to allow them to prepare adequately for the visit and to provide a thorough introduction to health and safety aspects for visitors.
-Conditional health and safety equipment should be identified based on government regulations, safety rules of the owner/administrative institution and precautionary measures developed by the station (e.g. communication, Personal Locator Beacon, wildlife deterrents, basic medical kit, etc.).
+Conditional health and safety equipment should be identified based on government regulations and precautionary measures developed by the station (e.g. communication, personal locator beacon, wildlife deterrents, basic medical kit, etc.).

 Stations should screen all activities at the station for potential risks (both station operation activities and proposed projects).
-Station management need to carefully develop conditional requirements for access to the station and consider what information is needed by the station to enable thorough evaluation of health and safety risks related to specific projects.
-It is also important to ensure that the necessary information is gathered through the application form [Theme 5].
+Station management need to carefully develop conditional requirements for access to the station and to consider what information is needed by the station to enable thorough evaluation of health and safety risks related to the specific project.
+It is also important to ensure that the necessary information is gathered through the application form (see 5.
+Permit issues).

-Operating in remote areas and in often challenging terrain, harsh climate, with limited infrastructure and with potentially dangerous wildlife makes it difficult to prevent all incidents, but thorough considerations can minimise the risks.
-In this theme, we will focus on the specific risks associated with working in arctic or alpine environments, but also touch upon issues of general relevance.
+Operating in remote areas and in often challenging terrain, harsh climate, limited infrastructure and with potentially dangerous wildlife makes it difficult to prevent all incidents, but thorough considerations can minimise the risks.
+In this theme, we will focus on the specific risks associated with working in arctic or alpine environments, but also touch on issues of general relevance.